aioz-ai/air-blogs-cms/guides/ml-ops/anti_alias_interpolation.md

 import CodeExplanation from '@site/src/components/CodeExplanation';
 import Highlight from '@site/src/components/Highlight';

-Hourglass module is used as an anti-alisas function for The [First Order Motion](https://papers.nips.cc/paper/2019/file/31c0b36aef265d9221af80872ceb62f9-Paper.pdf).In  this post, we aim at finding possible methods for optimizing the efficiency of metioned task.
+Hourglass module is used as an anti-alias function for The [First Order Motion](https://papers.nips.cc/paper/2019/file/31c0b36aef265d9221af80872ceb62f9-Paper.pdf).
+In this post, we aim at finding possible methods for optimizing the efficiency of mentioned task.
 Note that the CPU running time was measured on Intel Core i7-8700K CPU @ 3.70GHz.

 As the hourglass module accepts images of size (64, 64, 3), an interpolation module is needed to reduce the spatial dimension of the input image.
 In an earlier version of the paper, Monkey-Net, only an `F.interpolate()` function with `mode='nearest'` was used to bring down the image size.
 This, however, appeared to have produced aliasing artifacts.
 Thus, the authors have changed to use anti-alias interpolation in the First Order Motion paper.